-The House System works alongside the Behaviour Chart and is designed to help foster community spirit and encourage competition.
-There are three Houses at Infant and Junior School: Abbott, Talbot and Douglas.
+The House system is designed to help to foster community spirit and encourage competition.
+There are three Houses at the Infant and Junior School: Abbott, Douglas and Talbot.
+All pupils are allocated to a House and it may differ for siblings.